 Now think about it, open your resume and review it meticulously, have you been missing out on clarity?
 Is that the reason you are not getting an interview call?

-Learn more about how to make a professional resume format
+Learn more about professional resume format

-Professional Resume Writing Tips on Clarity
+Professional Resume Writing Tips

 Here are the tips to make your resume clear and compelling!